How Warming Winters Are Affecting Everything

 CALIFORNIA

-The nation's largest economy and largest agricultural industry is heavily reliant on snow that falls high in the Sierra Nevada mountains, which acts like a giant reservoir.
+The nation's largest economy and largest agricultural industry is heavily reliant on snow that falls high in the Sierra Nevada, which acts like a giant reservoir.
 The snowpack lasts through the winter and melts in late spring and early summer, sending a steady supply of water to farms and cities when they need it most.

-But with warming temperatures, California's snowpack is shrinking, both because of increased snowmelt, and because more precipitation is falling as rain instead of snow.
-Across the West, snowpack has already shrunk by 15%-30%.
+But with warming temperatures, California's snowpack is shrinking, both because of increased snowmelt and because more precipitation is falling as rain instead of snow.
+Across the West, snowpack has already shrunk by 15% to 30%.

-"That can have profound ramifications, west of the Rockies especially, when the timing of snowmelt is really important to how we operate reservoirs and share water with each other," says Deke Arndt of NOAA.
+"That can have profound ramifications, west of the Rockies especially, when the timing of snowmelt is really important to how we operate reservoirs and share water with each other," says Arndt, of NOAA.

 With runoff flowing earlier in the year, California's reservoirs may not be able to capture enough to supply the state during the long dry summer.
 For one thing, reservoirs can't be kept completely full during winter because they might be overwhelmed by floodwaters.
 And when warmer winter storms cause rain to fall on top of California's snowpack, it dramatically increases the risk of devastating floods.

-Warmer winters are also affecting the fruits and vegetables California sends around the country.
+Warmer winters are also affecting the fruits and vegetables that California sends around the country.
 The state produces the majority of the country's supply of almonds, wine grapes, walnuts, pistachios and peaches.
 But many of those crops require a certain amount of cold weather, what's known as "chill hours."
 Without that, pollination can be delayed or incomplete, reducing the crop that farmers get at harvest time.

 "Now with the weather changing, it's becoming more of a challenge to get those chill hours," says Jonathan Battig, a farm manager for pistachios and walnuts in Arbuckle, California.